infobloxopen/atlas-app-toolkit/requestinfo/README.md

 ## Extracting the Request Info

-Once the middleware is included, the following function
+Once the middleware is included, the function below can be used to extract the Request Info anywhere it is needed.
 ```golang
 requestInfo, err := requestinfo.FromContext(ctx)
 ```
-can extract the request info anywhere it is needed.
-The `err` field represent error if something went wrong.
+The `err` represent error if something went wrong.